Greg Abbott: Firearms

-After the 2018 Santa Fe High School shooting, Abbott said that he would consult across Texas in an attempt to prevent gun violence in schools.
+After the 2018 Santa Fe High School shooting, Abbott said he would consult across Texas in an attempt to prevent gun violence in schools.
 A series of round-table discussions followed at the state capitol.
-In a speech at an NRA convention in Dallas almost two weeks after the shooting, Abbott said, "The problem is not guns, it's hearts without God".
+In a speech at an NRA convention in Dallas about two weeks after the shooting, Abbott said, "The problem is not guns, it's hearts without God".
 In June 2019, he signed a bill allowing for more armed teachers, with school districts unrestricted as to the number they allow.
-The creation of "threat assessment teams", included in the bill, is intended to identify potentially violent students.
+The bill created "threat assessment teams" intended to identify potentially violent students.
 Although the state legislature passed measures for students services to deal with related mental health issues, proposals to adopt a red flag law failed.
-Abbott said such a law was "not necessary in the state of Texas."
+Abbott said such a law was "not necessary in the state of Texas".

-In August 2019, a gunman who had written a racist manifesto killed 22 people in a mass shooting at a Wal-Mart in El Paso, saying he had targeted "Mexicans".
-After the shooting, Abbott convened a domestic terrorism task force to look into domestic extremism, but reiterated his opposition to a red-flag law and rejected calls to convene a special session of the state legislature to address gun violence.
+In August 2019, a gunman who had written a racist manifesto killed 22 people in a mass shooting at a Walmart in El Paso, saying he had targeted "Mexicans".
+After the shooting, Abbott convened a domestic terrorism task force to look into domestic extremism but reiterated his opposition to a red-flag law and rejected calls to convene a special session of the state legislature to address gun violence.

-In June 2021, Abbott signed into law a permitless carry bill allowing Texans to carry handguns without a license or training beginning in September 2021.
+In June 2021, Abbott signed into law a permitless carry bill allowing Texans to carry handguns without a license or training beginning in September.

-On May 24, 2022, Abbott said that an 18-year-old carrying a handgun and possibly a rifle (later identified as a Daniel Defense DDM4, an AR-15 style rifle) killed 19 students and 2 teachers at the Robb Elementary School in Uvalde.
-On May 25, Abbott held a news conference to give further information on the shooting.
-Abbott said that mental health in the community was the root cause of the event.
+On May 24, 2022, Abbott said that an 18-year-old carrying a handgun and possibly a rifle (later identified as a Daniel Defense DDM4, an AR-15 style rifle) killed 19 students and 2 teachers at Robb Elementary School in Uvalde.
+On May 25, Abbott held a news conference on the shooting.
+He said that mental health in the community was the root cause of the event.
 Beto O'Rourke, who was running for the Democratic nomination for governor in 2022, approached the stage and said, "The time to stop the next shooting is right now and you are doing nothing."
-Abbott responded that it was a time for "healing and hope" for the victim's families, not "our agendas."
+Abbott responded that it was a time for "healing and hope" for the victims' families, not "our agendas".
 Rather than attend the annual NRA meeting on May 27, Abbott published a YouTube message.
 He said that gun laws have not been effective, noting that the shooter broke two gun laws the day he committed the multiple murders.
 It is a felony to possess a gun on school property, and "what he did on campus is capital murder.
 That's a crime that would have subjected him to the death penalty in Texas".